vjousse/TagHelperBundle/README.markdown

 The bledding edge version of Symfony is slightly different from the sandbox one.

+  * If you're using the sandbox, go into your src/vendor directory and remove the existing symfony dir.
+Then

+      $ git clone git://github.com/symfony/symfony.git

-  * First you will have to modify you config_dev.yml and delete the web.debug section.
+  * You will have to modify you config_dev.yml and delete the web.debug section.
 Replace it with

         [yml]
         profiler.config:
           toolbar: true

+  * Install the bundle in src/Bundle
+      $ cd src/Bundle
+      $ git clone git://github.com/vjousse/TagHelperBundle.git

-  * Then in your Application kernel (HelloKernel.php for the sandbox) your registerBundles method should be something like this:
+  * In your Application kernel (HelloKernel.php for the sandbox) your registerBundles method should be something like this:

         [php]
         public function registerBundles()